U.S. response to coronavirus variants emphasizes masks and vaccines instead of lockdowns

 “Throughout the pandemic we have been behind the eight ball in planning and helping our health care system,” said Janis Orlowski, chief health care officer for the Association of American Medical College, which represents teaching hospitals and distributed the memo to its members.
 “Hospitals do have to plan for the worst because we don’t have the information we need.”

-Other hospitals say the rise of the variant have added additional urgency to their vaccination efforts because they see inoculations as a tool of keeping contagious strains at bay.
+Other hospitals say the rise of the variant has added additional urgency to their vaccination efforts because they see inoculations as a tool of keeping contagious strains at bay.

 “Vaccination now is a key bulwark against continuing to get more variants because the less virus circulating, the less chance for variant,” said Amy Compton-Phillips, president and chief clinical officer at Providence, a network of 50 hospitals in the west that is considering a double masking requirement for employees in light of the variant.